xaviersalazar/peace-of-mind-api/README.md

     - `category`
 - [ ] Support for adding a new service
 - [ ] Support for adding/removing a price from a service
+- [ ] Support for changing picture of a service